Juan Marichal: Professional career

+San Francisco Giants (1960–1973)

 Marichal was promoted to the major leagues for the first time in July 1960.
 He entered the major leagues on July 19 as the second native pitcher to come from the Dominican Republic.
 He made an immediate impression: in his debut against the Philadelphia Phillies, he struck out Rubén Amaro to begin the game and retired the first 19 batters, then took a no-hitter into the eighth inning only to surrender a two-out single to Clay Dalrymple.
 He ended up with a one-hit shutout, walking one and striking out 12; his game score of 96 was the highest for any pitcher in his major league debut.
 He started 10 more games that season, finishing at 6–2 with a 2.66 ERA.

 Injuries affected him in 1961, but he still made 27 starts and won 13 games for the Giants.
 On August 2, he threw another one-hitter, a 6-0 win at Dodger Stadium in which he struck out 11, allowing only a Tommy Davis single to lead off the fifth.
 In 1962, the Giants and Dodgers battled each other in a tight pennant race.
 A sprained ankle kept Marichal out of action between September 5 and 22, and the Giants lost his last two regularly scheduled starts of the year.
 The teams finished the season tied and faced off in a best-of-three tiebreaker series to determine the league champion.
 Starting the decisive Game 3, Marichal held the Dodgers to one run until the sixth, when Tommy Davis hit a two-run home run to give Los Angeles a 3–2 lead.
 When Marichal exited to start the bottom of the eighth, the Dodgers led 4–2, but San Francisco rallied in the ninth to win the game 6–4.
 In the World Series, Marichal started Game 4 with the Giants down 2 games to 1, and had a 2-0 lead through four innings.
 But while attempting to bunt in the top of the fifth, he smashed the thumb on his pitching hand, and was placed on the disabled list for the remainder of the Series.
 The Giants went on to win the game 7–3, but lost the Series in seven games.